advisory council

 Boyd Worthington Boyd was born in Payson, Utah, in 1946.
 He served an LDS Mission to the Netherlands, served as an administrator in the Utah Army National Guard, and graduated with a Master's degree in Accounting and Economics.
 He spent 10 years working in the Administration at Brigham Young University before venturing into a career of commercial construction and property management, where he built and managed large and complex facilities of high technology companies for 25 years.
 He has four children and 16 grandchildren, and since his retirement has served several additional LDS missions as a facility planner and construction manager.
 He enjoys team sports and golf, music, and theater. |

-Ng x
+Johnson x

 Lane